dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

-# Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework
+# Converting NVIDIA DeepStream Pipelines to Deep Learning Streamer Pipeline Framework

-This document describes the steps to convert a pipeline from NVIDIA DeepStream to Intel® DL Streamer Pipeline Framework.
+This document describes the steps to convert a pipeline from NVIDIA DeepStream to Deep Learning Streamer Pipeline Framework.
 We also have a running example through the document that will be updated at each step to help show the modifications being described.